RevealBi/Documentation/en/javascript/saving-dashboards.md

 > The source code to this sample can be found on [GitHub](https://github.com/RevealBi/sdk-samples-javascript/tree/master/SavingDashboards-Server)

 ## Implementing Save As
 The Reveal SDK provides the **Save** functionality by default.
 However, the Reveal SDK does not provide a **Save As** implementation.
-This means that you as the developer will be required to write all neccessary code to perform the **Save As** operation within your application.
+This means that you as the developer will be required to write all necessary code to perform the **Save As** operation within your application.
 The **Save As** operation must be handled by the client application.

-To perform saving operations on the client, you must add an event hanlder to the `RevealView.onSave` event.
+To perform saving operations on the client, you must add an event handler to the `RevealView.onSave` event.
 This will instruct the Reveal SDK that all saving operations will be controlled by the client application.

 ```javascript
 revealView.onSave = (rv, args) => {